 As I discussed in the PHP history overview, the interpreter of PHP was a small parser, its task was to read and analyze numbers and some of the small instructions.

-In the following years, the interpreter program was developed and currently, it became stronger than its first appearance.
+In the following years, the interpreter program was developed, and currently, it is stronger than its first appearance.

-The first phase is the lexical analysis and its task is, to generate the sequence of tokens and here we will see how the lexical phase analyzes the PHP source code with an example.
+The first phase is lexical analysis, and its task is, to generate the sequence of tokens.
+Here we will see how the lexical phase analyzes the PHP source code with an example.

 Also, we will see what is happening in the compilation step to generate the AST.
-And then the executing stage.
+And then the execution stage.

 Zend Ending Interpret Steps